 I have always mentioned that my travel is a platform to promote my photography and in this sense, it is very successful indirectly.
 It has landed me gigs that where I can charge $85 an hour and $85 per photo prints.
 I also maintain a growing microstock portfolio that I built during my travels.
 It varies, I can earn anywhere from $200 – $500 a month.

-It is not something to brag about but it is passive income.
+It is not something to brag about, but it is passive income.
 I don’t have to do anything else once I have uploaded my photos.
 I also sell the occasional prints from FineartAmerica which could earn as little as $10 to $70 a month.
-Other times I get a commissioned work that can earn up to $500 for several hours’ worth of work.
+Other times I get a commissioned work that can make up to $500 for several hours’ worth of work.

 Here are a few places you can sell your photos to: